 This seminar weaves prior coursework into workplace-ready applications.
 In the lab, students read and interpret the contract and specifications for commercial projects of significant scope.
-Through individual and group work on this project, they develop an estimate of construction time, a project schedule, a schedule of values, and a safety plan; 2 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: Sophomore standing
+Through individual and group work on this project, they develop an estimate of construction time, a project schedule, a schedule of values, and a safety plan.